TRANSFER PROGRAM INFORMATION

 North Central State College/Franklin University

 Through a special agreement between Franklin University and North Central State College, students can complete a Bachelor’s degree in Business Administration or Business Management after completing the Business Administration program at NCSC.
-For more information, contact the Dean of Business, Industry and Technology or the Business Department Chair.
+For more information, contact the Dean or Assistant Dean of Business, Industry and Technology.

 Associate of Arts and Associate of Science